Audit Query: Senate Probes N1.7trn MDAs’ Service Wide Votes

 The SWV is domiciled in the Federal Ministry of Finance.

-The chairman also ordered the Acting Accountant General of the Federation, Okolieaboh Sylva, who appeared before the committee to submit details of disbursement of SWV as quickly as possible.
+The Chairman also ordered the Acting Accountant General of the Federation, Okolieaboh Sylva, who appeared before the Committee to submit details of disbursement of Service Wide Votes as quickly as possible.

-Urhoghide said: “We want you to submit details of disbursement of Service Wide Votes.
-Let us have it as quickly as possible.
-Please we want speed.
+Urhoghide said, “We want you submit details of disbursement of Service Wide Votes.
+Let us have it as quickly as possible, please we want speed.

 “The other one that concerns you is the disbursement of Service Wide Votes from 2017-2021.
 You have not submitted the 2021 disbursement.
 Let us have that of 2022 as quickly as possible.